 First DOMUS consortium U-Space demonstrations

-The safe integration of drone operations at very low level, so called Urban Space (U-space), is one of the main challenges that aviation industry has faced in the last years and even decades.
-To provide a viable and sustainable solution, the provision of Air Navigation Services shall evolve, benefitting from a better connectivity and process automation provided through new existing technologies.
+The safe integration of drone operations at very low level, so called Urban Space (U-space), is one of the main challenges that the aviation industry has faced in the last years and decades.
+To provide a viable and sustainable solution, the provision of Air Navigation Services shall evolve, benefitting from a better connectivity and process automation provided through new technologies.

-DOMUS final demonstrations will take place in September 2019, when tests will be followed on video streaming by invited Authorities at Madrid, and U-space data broadcast in real time to other national and international locations for a global European U-Space test.
+DOMUS final demonstrations will take place in September 2019, when tests will be followed on video streaming by invited Authorities at Madrid, and U-space data broadcast in real time to other national and international locations for a European U-Space test.